-In Year Two, our curriculum is enriched with practical and hands-on activities, which meet the needs of the children.
-Our aim is to continue to strengthen our children’s love of learning, that has been developed in Reception through our play-based, explorative approach and further enhanced in Year 1 by our nurturing environment that promotes independence and curiosity.
-We actively encourage our children to be curious, and support them to ask and answer questions in their learning through exploration, and well-planned lessons that develop their critical thinking and reasoning skills, and this, alongside our continued prioritisation of developing reading fluency, prosody and comprehension, ensures that all of our children have both a love of reading and are able to access the wider curriculum with ease.
+In Year Two, we actively encourage our children to be curious, and support them to ask and answer questions in their learning through exploration, and well-planned lessons that develop their critical thinking and reasoning skills.
+This, alongside our continued prioritisation of developing reading fluency, prosody and comprehension, ensures that all of our children have both a love of reading and are able to access the wider curriculum with ease.

 Our English curriculum is taught through high-quality key-texts, which often link to our wider curriculum.
 The Year Two texts include: The Storm Whale by Benji Davies, The Building Boy by Ross Montgomery, The Water Princess by Susan Verde, The Proudest Blue by Ibithad Muhammad and S.K.Ali, Little People, Big Dreams: Florence Nightingale by Maria Isabel Sanchez Vegara, Blue Balloons and Rabbit Ears by Hilda Offen, The Great Fire of London by Emma Adams & James Weston Lewis and Man on the Moon (A Day in the Life of Bob) by Simon Bartram.
 We start each English topic by immersing the children in the engaging and challenging text so that they have a full awareness of its structure, the author’s language choices, the development of characters and settings, and the sentences structures used.
 Our texts inspire what we teach in Reading, GPS (Grammar, Punctuation and Spelling) and Writing.
 This immersion in reading provides the children with a secure scaffold on which they can build and develop their writing skills.
 The key skills taught in writing include different sentence types, expanded noun phrases, punctuation such as commas, apostrophes, exclamation marks and question marks, subordination and co-ordination.
 Each unit of writing gives the children a purpose for writing – with the highest standards of writing being modelled to the children to ensure that they achieve their full potential.
 In addition, we deliver three reading practice sessions each week with the children reading a carefully chosen reading book which matches their phonics knowledge and skills.
 Ongoing assessment ensures that children will be able to read 90% of assigned texts (9 out of 10 words) correctly, using their prior phonic knowledge enabling each child to see themselves as a successful reader, developing further confidence in their reading ability.
 Each child reads the same book three times in school.